-Pre-requisites: LETA 1010, LETA 1024, LETA 1026, LETA 1030, LETA 1032, course is limited to students enrolled in the Basic Law Enforcement Technical Certificate of Credit.
+Pre-requisites: LETA 1010, LETA 1024, LETA 1026, LETA 1030, LETA 1032,

-Course Description This course presents the fundamentals of criminal investigation.
+This course presents the fundamentals of criminal investigation.
 The duties and responsibilities of the investigator both in field and in the courtroom are highlighted.
 Emphasis is placed on techniques commonly utilized by investigative personnel as well as the procedures used for investigating various crimes.
-This
+This course is limited to students enrolled in the Basic Law Enforcement Technical Certificate of Credit.